SilbigerLab/Titrator/Protocols/Ordering-Returning_Solutions_SOP.md

     * Tape this informaiton on the package so it is easily read and not covering the chargeback form.
 1. Email the CRM Lab to notify their lab of an upcoming delivery.
 Include the contents of the shipment (i.e. solution type, batch number, and number of bottles for each).
 1. Drop the package(s) off at the back desk in the Biology Department Office (behind Cherie's desk, across from Vickie's office).
+Or
+1. **PREFERRED** Use purchase card and take items to local USPS store.